💜Connection Hour — Free Weekly Support for Families Navigating Dementia Join Tuesdays at 11 AM ET →

 A guided support experience for the emotional reality of dementia.

-When certainty disappears in a journey like this, the work becomes learning how to stay anchored in yourself.
+When certainty disappears in a journey like this, the work becomes learning how to stay connected to yourself.

 Grieving the Diagnosis is a guided support experience for adult children and partners navigating the emotional weight of a loved one’s dementia diagnosis.